GrayFlash/StreakFit/README.md

 Our pose detection algorithm shall take care of the counts and posture of the participants.
 There will also be a dashboard or leaderboard where we can see our scores with other folks.
 Having a personal dashboard and page for solo training should also be a great addition.
+So one can create a session with multiple people in the room.
+Once the timer Starts people can follow up the instruction on the exercise they have set.

 ## Possible Impact